 SCHAPER: Barney Keller is spokesman for the conservative group Club for Growth.

 KELLER: Many Americans believe that record debt and record deficits just cannot be sustained anymore, and they see because of record debt and record deficits, they see teachers and firefighters and all other local things that impact them directly, and they feel this stuff at home.
 They feel like they're getting the short end of the stick.

 SCHAPER: Labor leaders say many of these anti-union measures go far beyond cost-cutting and attack the very existence of unions.
 But that may not be the case everywhere.
 Take Nebraska.

-Mr. JESS WOLF (President, Nebraska State Education Association): I think we've reached a compromise.
+JESS WOLF: I think we've reached a compromise.